olivier-carrere/redaction-technique.org/src/content/docs/en/veille/didacticiels-dita-xml-xsl-fo.md

 This Predictive mode tutorial for Emacs is designed to help you set up and use Emacs' Predictive word autocompletion and editing mode in a GNU/Linux environment (in this case, Debian).

-1. Install make and texinfo :
+1. Install make and texinfo:

     ```bash
     $ sudo aptitude install make texinfo